 - I always add a bit more vanilla extract to the candied yams once they're almost done cooking.

 - These aren't too sweet in my opinion but you can adjust the amount of sugar to your taste, since everyones taste is different.
 Start off using less sugar, taste then add more if needed.
 If you end up adding too much sugar, balance it out by adding a bit of water or even butter.

 - If the syrup becomes too thick, you can thin it out with a bit of water.

 - You can assemble this in advance.
 Up to 3 days.
 The flavors will be even better!
 Store it with an airtight lid in the refrigerator.
 Heat it up on your stove-top until warmed through.

 - Look for small sweet potatoes.
 They're easier to peel and cut.
 You can usually find them at Walmart.
 If you can't find them medium or larger sweet potatoes will work.

-- Cut the yams into 1/2 inch rounds.
+- Cut the sweet potatoes into 1/2 inch rounds.
 If you slice them any thinner they may break apart as they cook.

-- Once the candied yams are done, carefully stir them into the sauce.
+- Once they're done, carefully stir them into the sauce.
 If you stir to roughly the yams may break apart.

 - To test their doneness, take one out and taste it.
 If it's still a bit hard.

 Let it cook a bit longer. when the tines of fork can pierce the sweet potato easily, it's done.